K-Drama Review: “Chocolate” Melts Soothing Flavor Of Romance While Leaving Life Uplifting Lessons

 “Min-seong, I’m still confused and torn.
 But one thing I know for sure is that I’m tired doing my best to push away this woman – who walked into my life at some point and has been on my mind ever since.
 So I’ve decided to just follow my heart.” – Lee Kang | Episode13

 Because the established setting was also in a hospice where dying patients live, truthful and harrowing messages were also highlighted.
-Those spirited and encouraging lines particularly crowned the moments conveyed at each patient story that was shared in the series.
+Those spirited and encouraging lines particularly crowned the moments conveyed in each patient story that was shared in the series.

 Lingering Life lessons

 Revealing characters who were emotionally battered, the narrative preached bravely on drawing inner strength to survive life challenges.
-At the same time, it left an enlightening truth how being brave does not solve everything right away.
+At the same time, it left an enlightening truth about how being brave does not solve everything right away.

 The writer spent plenty of time gliding to picture the sentiments of the patients’ stories.
 Notably, ensuring to pay attention to its base love tale as well.